 Dried on latex paint

 Getting any kind of paint on clothes or other items you care about is awful.
-Even if latex paint is dried on for a long time—on laundry items or even carpet—here’s the way to remove it: Lacquer thinner.
+Even if latex paint is dried on for a long time—on laundry items, car upholstery, or even carpet—here’s the way to remove it: Lacquer thinner.
 Not paint thinner or mineral spirits.
-It must be lacquer thinner (find it in the paint aisle of your home improvement store or online here).
+It must be lacquer thinner (find it in the paint aisle of your home improvement store or Amazon).

 Do this in a well-ventilated area: Using a clean white cloth (so you don’t transfer dye or color to make the problem even worse), saturate that paint stain with the lacquer thinner.
 Allow it to soften for a few minutes and then rub and scrub until it’s gone.
 Launder as usual, or in the case of carpet, rub and scrub then rinse well.